ersel/ersel.github.io/posts/ai-essay-p2.md

-# The race between humans and technology: can we outcompete technology and turn it into our advantage once again?

-> This is the second one of three essays in the fields of automation, robotics and artificial intelligence.
-Second essay focuses on the impact of technological innovation on the job market and economy.
-[Click here](http://erselaker.com/blog/artificial-intelligence-essay-part1.html) to read the first essay about the development and outlook of artificial intelligence field.

 # Transition into Industry 4.0

 Whilst the implications of a mismanaged hyper-intelligence are concerning, we are currently facing more pressing technology related issues, such as its effect on the global economy and the job market.
 A huge transformation is happening around us, which could perhaps be perceived as *the industrial revolution of our times*.
 The question on many people’s minds is; will robots steal our jobs?
 The bitter truth is; they have already started doing so.